twbs/bootstrap-npm-starter/README.md

 ## About

-`bootstrap-npm-starter` is a GitHub template repository for creating new Bootstrap-powered npm projects, maintained by Bootstrap co-author @mdo.
+`bootstrap-npm-starter` is a GitHub template repository for creating new Bootstrap 4 based npm projects, maintained by Bootstrap co-author @mdo.
 You can also use it as your own Bootstrap prototyping sandbox.
-It's built with Bootstrap v4 with plans to update for v5.
+For Bootstrap 5 examples, see [our new `twbs/examples` repo](https://github.com/twbs/examples).

 [![Build Status](https://github.com/twbs/bootstrap-npm-starter/workflows/CI/badge.svg)](https://github.com/twbs/bootstrap-npm-starter/actions)